ketsia0623/learning-JAVA/README.md

 **Object reference variables**
 - Stores the memory addresses(reference) of objects that they refer to
 - *always uses new(remember c++)

-Comparison:
+- Comparison:
-- Compared based on the address of their associated objects in memory(think pointers in c++) System.out.println(a == b);         // false → compares memory addresses System.out.println(a.equals(b));    // true  → compares actual content
+    - Compared based on the address of their associated objects in memory(think pointers in c++)
+    - `System.out.println(a == b)`;         // false → compares memory addresses
+    - `System.out.println(a.equals(b))`;    // true  → compares actual content

-Assignment:
+- Assignment:
-- Adress is copied when assigning, LHS variable points to same object returned by expression on RHS
+    - Adress is copied when assigning, LHS variable points to same object returned by expression on RHS -Parameter Passing:

-Parameter Passing:
     - passed by the address of referenced object in memory
-- changes made are reflected in the argument
+    - changes made are reflected in the argument -Value Returning:

-Value Returning:
     - returned by address of referenced object in memory

 **Primitive variables**
 - Store actual values
-    Comparison:
+- Comparison:
     - Compared based on literal values
-    Assignment:
+- Assignment:
-    - Value of RHS is copied to the LHS, with LHS variable holding its own value Parameter Passing
+    - Value of RHS is copied to the LHS, with LHS variable holding its own value
+- Parameter Passing
     - Passed in method by actual value
-    - changes made to parameter are independent of passed-in argument Value Returning
+    - changes made to parameter are independent of passed-in argument
+- Value Returning
     - returned from method by actual value
     - dies after execution